Wolf 1061c: Characteristics

-Mass, radius and temperature

-Wolf 1061c is thought to be a rocky planet estimated to be a super-Earth exoplanet as its mass is about 4.3 times that of Earth and radius is over 1.5 which would give it a density either near or possibly higher than Earth.
-It has an estimated surface gravity of 1.6 times that on Earth.
+Wolf 1061 c is thought to be a super-Earth exoplanet as its minimum mass is about 3.4 times that of Earth.
+Its radius is unknown, but predicted to be about 1.6 times that of Earth.
+The planet has an equilibrium temperature of 223 K, slightly higher than that of Mars.

-In astronomical terms, the Wolf 1061 system is relatively close to Earth, at only 13.8 light years away.
+In astronomical terms, the Wolf 1061 system is relatively close to Earth, at only 14.1 light years away.

 The discovery was announced on 17 December 2015, following a study that used 10 years of archival spectra of the star Wolf 1061 using the HARPS spectrograph attached to the ESO 3.6 m Telescope at the European Southern Observatory at La Silla, Chile.